ChrisKellFSD/console-geeks-api/README.md

 ### Details

-#### User

-##### Model
-- The User model consists of information about the user and is a part of Django allauth library.
-- Relationships of User entity with other entities
-	- One-to-one relation with the Profile entity owner field
-	- One-to-many ForeignKey relation with the Follower entity owner and followed fields
-	- One-to-many ForeignKey relation with the Post entity owner field
-	- One-to-many ForeignKey relation with the Recommendation entity owner field
-	- One-to-many ForeignKey relation with the Comment entity owner field
-	- One-to-many ForeignKey relation with the Like entity owner field

-#### Profile

-##### Profile Model
-- The Profile entity contains the following keys: owner, name, age_group, brief_bio, created_on, updated_on and image
-- One-to-one relation between the owner field and the user entity id field

-##### Profile Serializer
-The Profile model serializer adds additional fields when a model instance that is returned by the API:
-- is_owner: To know if the user making the request is the owner
-- following_id: To know who the user is following
-- posts_count: To know how many posts have been created by the user
-- recommendations_count: To know how many recommendations have been created by the user

-##### Profile Views
-Django generics API views were used for Profile model:
-- ListAPIView enables:
-	- Users to create their Profile
-	- Users to retrieve a list of Profiles
-- RetrieveUpdateAPIView enables:
-	- Users to obtain a single Profile instance
-	- Users to update a single Profile instance (if it is theirs)

-#### Post

-##### Post Model
-- The Post entity contains the fields: owner, title, category, description, created_on, updated_on and image
-- Relationships of Post entity with other entities
-	- One-to-many ForeignKey relation with the Comment entity owner field
-	- One-to-many ForeignKey relation with the Like entity owner field

-##### Post Serializer
-The Post model serializer adds additional fields for when a model instance that is returned by the API:
-- is_owner: Whether the user making the request is the owner
-- profile_id: The profile id of the user that created the post
-- profile_image: The profile image of the user that made the post
-- comments_count: To know how many comments did the post recieve
-- likes_count: To know how many likes did the post recieve
-- like_id: checks if the logged in user has liked any posts

-##### Post Views
-Django generics API views were used for Post model:
-- ListCreateAPIView enables:
-	- Users to create Posts
-	- Users to retrieve a list of Posts
-- RetrieveUpdateDestroyAPIView enables:
-	- Users to obtain a single Post instance
-	- Users to update a single Post instance (if they own it)

-#### Recommedation

-##### Recommedation Model
-- The Recommedation entity contains the fields: owner, title, category, description, created_on, updated_on and image
-- Relationships of Recommedation entity with other entities
-	- One-to-many ForeignKey relation with the Comment entity owner field
-	- One-to-many ForeignKey relation with the Like entity owner field

-##### Recommendation Serializer
-The Recommendation model serializer adds additional fields for when a model instance that is returned by the API:
-- is_owner: Whether the user making the request is the owner
-- profile_id: The profile id of the user that created the Recommendation
-- profile_image: The profile image of the user that made the Recommendation
-- comments_count: To know how many comments did the Recommendation recieve
-- likes_count: To know how many likes did the Recommendation recieve
-- like_id: checks if the logged in user has liked any Recommendations

-##### Recommendation Views
-Django generics API views were used for Recommendation model:
-- ListCreateAPIView enables:
-	- Users to create Recommendations
-	- Users to retrieve a list of Recommendations
-- RetrieveUpdateDestroyAPIView enables:
-	- Users to obtain a single Recommendation instance
-	- Users to update a single Recommendation instance (if they own it)

-#### Comments

-##### Comments Model
-- The Comment entity contains the fields: owner, content, post, recommendation, created_on, updated_on
-- Relationships of Comment entity with other entities
-	- ForeignKey relation with the Post entity owner field
-	- ForeignKey relation with the Recommendation entity owner field

-##### Comment Serializer
-The Comment model serializer adds additional fields for when a model instance that is returned by the API:
-- is_owner: Whether the user making the request is the owner
-- profile_id: The profile id of the user that created the Comment
-- profile_image: The profile image of the user that made the Comment
-- created_on: To calculate how long ago the comment was created
-- updated_on: To calculate how long ago the comment was updated

-##### Comment Views
-Django generics API views were used for Comment model:
-- ListCreateAPIView enables:
-	- Users to create Comments
-	- Users to retrieve a list of Comments
-- RetrieveUpdateDestroyAPIView enables:
-	- Users to obtain a single Comment instance
-	- Users to update a single Comment instance (if they own it)

-#### Likes

-##### Like Model
-- The Like entity contains the fields: owner, post, recommendation, created_on
-- Relationships of Like entity with other entities
-	- ForeignKey relation with the Post entity owner field
-	- ForeignKey relation with the Recommendation entity owner field

-##### Like Serializer
-The Like model serializer adds additional fields for when a model instance that is returned by the API:
-- owner: To display username of the user

-##### Like Views
-Django generics API views were used for Like model:
-- ListCreateAPIView enables:
-	- Users to retrieve a list of Likes and create a Like
-- RetrieveUpdateAPIView enables the users:
-	- to get a single Like instance
-	- to delete a single Like instance (if they own it)

-#### Follower

-##### Follower Model
-- The Follower entity contains the fields: owner, followed and created_on
+<details><summary>User</summary>

+- One-to-one relation with the Profile model owner field
+- ForeignKey relation with the Post model owner field
+- ForeignKey relation with the Follower model owner_following and followed fields
+- ForeignKey relation with the Comment model owner field
+- ForeignKey relation with the Like model owner field
+- ForeignKey relation with the Favourite model owner field
+- ForeignKey relation with the Contact model owner field</details>

+<details><summary>Profile</summary>

+- The Profile model contains the following fields: ID, owner, created_at, updated_at, name, content and image
+- One-to-one relation between the owner field and the User model id field</details>

+<details><summary>Post</summary>

+- The Post model contains the following fields: ID, owner, created_at, updated_at, title, content, category and image
+- ForeignKey relation with the Comment model post field
+- ForeignKey relation with the Like model post field
+- ForeignKey relation with the Favourite model post field</details>

+<details><summary>Follower</summary>

+- The Follower model contains the following fields: ID, owner, following and created_at
+- ForeignKeyUser relation between the following and the User model id field
+- ForeignKeyUser relation between the followed field and the User model post field</details>

+<details><summary>Comment</summary>

+- The Comment model contains the following fields: ID, owner, post, created_at, updated_at and content
+- ForeignKeyUser relation between the owner field and the User model id field
+- ForeignKeyUser relation between the post field and the User model post field</details>

+<details><summary>Like</summary>

+- The Like model contains the following fields: ID, owner, post and created_at
+- ForeignKey relation between the ID field and the User model id field
 - ForeignKey relation between the owner field and the User model id field
+- ForeignKey relation between the post field and the Post model post field</details>

+<details><summary>Favourite</summary>

+- The Favourite model contains the following fields: ID, owner, post and created_at
+- ForeignKey relation between the ID field and the User model id field
+- ForeignKey relation between the owner field and the User model id field
+- ForeignKey relation between the post field and the Post model post field</details>

+<details><summary>Contact</summary>

+- The Contact model contains the following fields: ID, owner, name, subject and message
-- ForeignKey relation between the followed field and the User model id field
+- ForeignKey relation between the ID field and the User model id field

-##### Follower Serializer
-The Follower model serializer adds additional fields for when a model instance that is returned by the API:
-- owner: To display username of the user
-- followed_name: To display the name of the user who is following the user

-##### Follower Views
-Django generics API views were used for Follower model:
-- ListCreateAPIView enables:
-	- Users to retrieve a list of Followers and create a Follower
-- RetrieveUpdateAPIView enables the users:
-	- to get a single Follower instance
-	- to delete a single Follower instance (if they own it)
+- ForeignKey relation between the owner field and the User model id field</details>

 ### Development Technologies